 Yes, there is!

-There are some things that can minimize the possibilities of having a writer’s block again.
+There are some things that can minimize the possibility of having a writer’s block again.
 I’ve tried them myself and I can guarantee you that they work!

 My “not-so-secret” secrets on how to say goodbye to the writer’s block.